chinhtruong107/DC-Jewelry-Ansible/README.md

    `/home/ubuntu/dc-jewelry-k3s-platform` for GitHub Actions CD.
 3. Installs one K3s server on **K3s Server** in public subnet 1.
 4. Reads `/var/lib/rancher/k3s/server/node-token` only in memory.
-5. Installs K3s agents and joins every private worker in private subnet 1.
+5. Installs K3s agents and joins every private worker listed in the inventory.
+   The default inventory includes two workers in private subnet 1.
 6. Fetches `/etc/rancher/k3s/k3s.yaml` to the Control Node at `/home/ubuntu/.kube/config`, rewrites its API endpoint to the K3s Server private IP, and verifies `kubectl get nodes` as user `ubuntu`.